The Brabant village Oisterwijk and Operation Market Garden

-that was located in Oisterwijk was able to shoot down tree Allied aircraft.
+that was located in Oisterwijk shot down tree Allied aircraft.

-The left wing of the glider was hit by German FLAK located along the Udenhoutseweg
+of the glider was hit by German FLAK located along the Kerkhovensestraat were after

 2. An American C-47 Skytrain transport aircraft with ‘S’ marking passed low over

 Oisterwijk in the afternoon.
 The aircraft was on the return flight from the drop-zones

 with only the right engine working.
 German FLAK was able to hit and take out the

 other engine.
 The aircraft directly made a right turn heading north-west into the